OliverRM/storm/frontend/README.md

     ```bash
     streamlit run storm.py
     ```
-   The user interface will create a `DEMO_WORKING_DIR` directory in the current directory to store the outputs.
+   The user interface will create a `output` directory in the current directory to store the outputs.

 ## Customization